Attended: Peggy, Gabriel, Doug, Mikk, John, Karen

 Tree—Would there be more energy for a biennial OSonOSinUS??

-Peggy announced that Ric Giordina—who was on the board for two years; now very active with Toastmasters—OS is a big thing in TM.
+Peggy announced that Ric Giardina—who was on the board for two years; now very active with the National Speakers Association—OS is becoming a big thing in NSA.
 But he had a conflict for this month, will be joining us next month

 Karen joined us.